-Round table seating in the Taiwan context (1).
+Figure 11: Round table seating in the Taiwan context-1.

-The host and their spouse are seated next to each other, with the guests of honor sitting across from them (men on the left, women on the right).
+The host and hostess are seated next to each other, with the guests of honor sitting across from them (men on the left, women on the right).
 The other couples are arranged by precedence as in the figure.

-Round table seating in the Taiwan context (2).
+Figure 12: Round table seating in the Taiwan context-2.